Sports league

 A sports league is a group of individual athletes, sports teams or clubs who form a league to compete against each other and gain points in a specific sport.
-At its simplest, it may be a local group of amateur athletes who form teams among themselves and compete on weekends; at its most complex, it can be an international professional league making large amounts of money and involving dozens of teams and thousands of players.
+At its simplest, it may be a local group of amateur athletes who form teams among themselves and compete periodically, at its most complex, it can be an international professional league making large amounts of money and involving dozens of teams and thousands of players.

 Terminology

 Misuse of term

 Many uses of the term league in sports and for sports organizations are misnomers as the term league relates specifically to the form of organization, requiring persons or bodies to be in league together.
 A sport competition owned and controlled other than by its participant players, teams or clubs is not a league.

 Synonyms

 In many cases, organizations that function as leagues are described using a different term, such as association, conference, division, leaderboard, or series.
 This is especially common in individual sports, although the term "league" is sometimes used in amateur individual sports such as golf.

 The term "league" is also sometimes applicable to competitions that would more traditionally be called tournaments, such as the UEFA Champions League, which is organized with multiple small round-robin competitions followed by a single elimination tournament to choose an overall winner.